ThermalSpan/web-ifThermal/_posts/2014-11-29-Website-Setup.markdown

 Website Setup
 =============

 Building this website presented a nice sequence of challenges for me.
-First, I have very little experience with the *html* and *css* combo.
+First, I still need to gain experience with the *html* and *css* combo.
 Secondly, I had to learn about stic site generators.
 Lastly I had to figure out a suitable setup for version control and pushing updates to the bluehost server I use.

 Webdesign presents me with several challenges.
 The most prominent is that i'm not a designer.
 To overcome this challenge I decided to stick with simplicity.
 So, aside from the masking gimmick in the header I chose to implement a simple black and white theme.
 All the content lives in a single column.
 I tried to keep the extra fluff to a minimum.
 Expect more formatting and design updates as I gather feedback.